EveSans/BudgeItApp/README.md

-/Non-commercial use: This project is for coursework/resume use only; not for commercial distribution/ /App Design folder includes Figma Wireframes and Prototypes/
+/Non-commercial use: This project is for coursework/resume use only; not for commercial distribution/

+/App Design folder includes Stories, Personas, Figma Wireframes and Prototypes/

 Title:
 Budge It App